Sangameshmbacha/Derma-Vision-Skin-Lesion-Analysis-and-Classification/README.md

 1)Classifies multiple types of skin cancer

-Built with CNN architecture for image-based diagnosis
+2)Built with CNN architecture for image-based diagnosis

 3)Trained on high-quality dermatological datasets